 “I’m sure I will.”

-They rode off with Casper riding behind Dave, with his arms wrapped around him.
-No reaction by Dave.
+They rode off with Casper riding behind Dave, who was oblivious of the arms wrapped around him.

 “Excited about the video shoot?”
 I asked Jack.

 “You were crushing.
-Sorry I was too oblivious.”
+Sorry I was so oblivious.”

 “But you chose me for Titania.
 It was the thrill of my life.”